hmcq6/solar-calc/README.md

 Finally, to calculate the consumers expected nominal power, multiply the solar potential by the expected solar panel efficiency (inputted manually by user).

 Under the best conditions the calculator estimates roughly 250W/m^2.

+### Assumptions

+Solar Constant - 1,365 W/m^2 (https://mynasadata.larc.nasa.gov/glossary/solar-constant-2/)
+Consumer Solar Panel Efficacy range - 15-22% (For this I reasearched the "best solar panels for 2018" and used their values)

 ## Prerequisites